Sakura-sophie/FPGA-quantum-decoder/README.md

 - **LED pins** - Connects signals q1 to q4 within my_FPGA to the onboard LEDs to indicate when certain stages in the FSM are complete.
 Useful for debugging.
 Pin assignments are taken from `Schematics_STEM_125-14_v1.1.pdf` available from Red Pitaya's official documentation (https://redpitaya.readthedocs.io/en/latest/developerGuide/hardware/ORIG_GEN/125-14/top.html#top-125-14) All GPIO pins are LVCMOS33.

-## Algorithm

-Describe the detection and rearrangement algorithm in more detail here, e.g.:

-- **Detection:** how a site is classified as occupied/empty from the raw image (thresholding method, filtering, calibration approach)
-- **Counting:** how the total atom count and occupancy grid are represented in hardware (e.g. bit vector, register array)
-- **Rearrangement strategy:** the logic used to decide which atoms move where to fill the target pattern (e.g. row-by-row, column compaction, or a specific published rearrangement algorithm you implemented/adapted)
-- **Timing:** how fast this runs end-to-end (important for atom trapping — rearrangement usually needs to happen within the atom lifetime/trap coherence window)